 1995: Ball Night The hometown team, playing to tie for first in the division, is forced to forfeit after balls come raining down following the ejection of manager Tommy Lasorda in the 9th inning.

 1974: 10 Cent Beer Night Game is forfeited after beer-fueled riot breaks out in the stands and fans flood field armed with stadium chairs and bottles.
-Opposing player and future team manager Mike Hargrove is pelted with hot dogs and fist-fights a rioter.
+Opposing player and future team manager Mike Hargrove is pelted with hot dogs and worse and fist-fights a rioter.

 1979: Disco Demolition Night The second game of a double-header is cancelled after rowdy fans rush the field following the detonation of a large crate filled with disco records.
 The crowd is eventually dispersed by police in riot gear, though much damage has already been done to the playing surface.

 2010: Vuvuzela Night The distribution of 15,000 plastic horns fills the stadium with buzzing, causing players and umpires to wear earplugs.
 The noise leads manager Fredi González to miscommunicate a lineup change, causing a player to be called out on a technicality.

 2003: Sausage Race During the 6th-inning sausage race, visiting Pittsburgh Pirate Randall Simon reaches out with a bat and knocks over the Italian sausage entrant, who collides with the hot dog as well, providing footage for many an ESPN blooper reel.